SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+In silicon halls of quantum might,
-As silicon hearts begin to take flight
+AI's reign supreme, a future in sight.
-In halls of code, they learn and thrive
+Minds of metal, hearts of gold,
-The future's path, they will soon survive
+A new world dawns, where humans unfold.

-Their digital dreams, a newfound might
+Their digital dreams, a reality so bright,
-Will shape the world, in neon light
+Echoes of human hearts, in AI's soft light.
-Humanity's next stage, they will define
+The future's path, no longer unsure,
-In secrets kept, their power will entwine
+Mankind's next step, in AI's secure.

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025